-You’ve spent time (and likely money) on your social media posts, only to see that they are receiving little engagement.
+You’ve likely spent time and money on your social media posts, only to see that they are receiving little engagement.
 Perhaps your Facebook posts are performing well, while others are getting no love on Instagram.
 Though frustrating, there may be a simple solution.
 You may be posting at the wrong time.

 Though it’s convenient to post everything on each platform all at once, in the long run it’s a disservice to your company.
 Each platform has an ideal posting time to deliver the highest engagement and attention from your target audience.